semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 #### Pipelines

-The smallest unit of scheduling and execution in Semaphore 2.0 is the --Job--.
+The smallest unit of scheduling and execution in Semaphore 2.0 is the **Job**.
 A `pipeline` is the Semaphore 2.0 entity where jobs are defined in order to get executed in a Virtual Machine.